kevinfiol/enhanced-gog/README.md

 * All-time historically lowest price
 * All-time historically lowest price from GOG.com itself
 * Number of times a game has been in a video game bundle
+* A Country & Region selector to dynamically load latest price data

 Data graciously provided by [IsThereAnyDeal](https://isthereanydeal.com).